 - Autumn Elections: They usually happen at the beginning of the Academic year, around September/October.
 Autumn Elections are heavy in the number of roles, with more than 200 posts available covering different work areas at the Student's Union, like Academic Reps or union Development Committee Members, for example.

-All students at King's can –depending on your course and studies- stand, submitting their nomination to represent their peers, making a change and ultimately gain experience and skills in return (among other benefits).
+All students at King's can –depending on their course and studies- stand, submitting their nomination to represent their peers, making a change and ultimately gain experience and skills in return (among other benefits).

 Like every democratic election, at KCLSU, there are different stages where you can stand, campaign, cast your vote, and find out results